-The best NAS for home users looking to build a Plex server for media streaming is the DiskStation DS920+, and it should go down by $110 for Prime Day.
-You are paying a lot of money here, but you're getting four drive bays that can hold a total of 64TB of storage, 8GB of RAM, robust internal hardware, a ton of software features, and the ability to add more drive bays should you need to do so in the future.
+The best NAS for 4K Plex is the DiskStation DS920+, and at $110, it is down to its lowest price.
+You are paying a lot of money here, but you're getting four drive bays that can hold a total of 64TB of storage, 4GB of RAM, robust internal hardware, a ton of software features, and the ability to add more drive bays should you need to do so in the future.

-If this is the first time you're buying a NAS and you don't want to invest a lot of money into an enclosure, then the DiskStation DS220j at just $169 is a fantastic choice.
+If this is the first time you're buying a NAS and you don't want to invest a lot of money into an enclosure, then the DiskStation DS220+ is a fantastic choice.
 You're still getting all the best software features that Synology has to offer, and while the hardware isn't quite as robust as the DS920+, it is a great choice for first-time buyers.

 How to pick the right hard drive for your NAS

 Choosing the right hard drive for your NAS is just as vital as selecting the right enclosure.
 Because NAS enclosures are designed to run 24/7, there are NAS-focused hard drives available in the market.
 These models feature vibration resistance and are designed to handle the stresses of a 24/7 environment, and differ from your regular hard drives.

 Another factor to consider when choosing a NAS hard drive is the speed.
 HDDs are usually available in either 5400rpm or 7200rpm, and the latter delivers better performance because the spindle moves at 7,200 rounds per minute.
 I've used 5400rpm drives in NAS enclosures tailored for media streaming for years without any issues, but if you're building a more enthusiast-focused NAS and are looking for better performance, pick a model with a 7200rpm.